joshuadavidthomas/llm-uv-tool/README.md

 ### Migrating to llm-uv-tool

-If you're already using LLM with other plugins and want to migrate to using llm-uv-tool, follow these steps:
+If you have already installed LLM plugins and want to migrate to using llm-uv-tool, follow these steps:

 1. Install llm-uv-tool in your current LLM environment: